mil-collab/summary/README.md

 ### cluster-nodes-chart
 A chart of `xMachines` (crossplane custom CRD) - nodes of a cluster.

+### design
+Contains an image and excalidraw graph.

 ### example
 A vision of how a cluster config file should look like, and how SRE's `ApplicationSet` looks like.